 By tagging tens of thousands of IDs in this manner, the algorithms that feed our machine learning approach get smarter, faster and learn how to recognize these patterns automatically.

 Without auditing the verification history, the only way for other verification solution providers to know if they’re getting it right is by having their customers catch and notify them of incorrect verifications.
 Jumio routinely audits 10%-20% of identity verification transactions to ensure our verification engine is correctly flagging fraudulent IDs and greenlighting your good customers in a timely manner.
 With machine learning becoming so integral, our audit serves as a powerful check to improve system accuracy.

 Liveness detection enables Jumio to thwart fraudsters who are increasingly using spoofing attacks to circumvent the selfie requirement of the identity verification process.
-They do this by using a photo, video or a different substitute for an authorized person’s face.
-Jumio’s certified liveness detection determines in seconds whether the user’s selfie is a live human or a fake representation while at the same time deterring many would-be cybercriminals who don’t want their actual likeness captured.
+They do this by using a photo, video or a different substitute for an authorized person’s face, often with the help of rapidly evolving generative AI.
+Jumio’s liveness detection determines in seconds whether the user’s selfie is a live human or a fake representation while at the same time deterring many would-be cybercriminals who don’t want their actual likeness captured.

 Jumio supports more than 5,000 ID document types across 200 countries and territories.
 It’s not just a matter of driver’s licenses and passports — Jumio supports ID cards and national IDs as well.